Explore Color Science with Grape Juice

 What You Do:

 - In advance, thaw the frozen grape juice and mix it with an equal amount of water in a pitcher.

 - Give her some grape juice in two jars or glasses.
-Explain to her that she will be experimenting to see if she can make the purple grape juice change color.
-It will look like a magic trick, but it will really be a chemical reaction - a change that takes place when certain substances come into contact with one another.
+Explain that she will be experimenting to see if she can make the purple grape juice change color.
+It will look like a magic trick, but it's really a chemical reaction: a change that takes place when certain substances come into contact with one another.

 - Have her pour a little lemon juice into one of the glasses filled with grape juice.
 In her Science Journal or on the sheet of paper, help her record what she mixed together (grape juice and lemon juice) and then have her record what happened.
 Have her draw a picture of what she saw.

 - Explain to her that the lemon juice is an acid.
 All acids will turn a blue liquid or indicator, red.
 Tell her that the grape juice is called an indicator because it will indicate (or tell) whether another liquid is an acid.